New and Changing Standards for Survey Research

 By: Tom W. Smith

-NORC at the University/WAPOR ISO Liaison
+NORC at the University of Chicago/WAPOR ISO Liaison

 ISO Technical Committee 225 on Market, Opinion, and Social Research held meetings in Madrid at AENOR (AENOR (Asociacion Espanola de Normalizacion y Certificacion), the Spanish Association for Standardization and Certification) on October 5-7, 2016 to discuss new and revised standards.
 Two major developments occurred.